AntonisGantzos/Tensorfloe-Fundamentals/README.md

 # Tensorflow-Fundamentals
-The purpose of this repository is to provide adiional notes for future ML projects using TensorFlow framework
+The purpose of this repository is to provide adiional notes for future ML projects that uilize the TensorFlow framework.